codecypher/LearnAI/Level-0/swe/peopleware.md

 **Corollary to Parkinson's Law:** Organizational busy work tends to expand to fill the working day.

-## Chapter 6
+## 6 Laetrile

-The Seven Sirens
+### The Seven Sirens

-The false hopes engendered by easy technological nonsolutions are like those Sirens that tempted poor Odysseus.
-Each one reaches out to you with her own beguiling message, an attractive fallacy that leads nowhere.
-As long as you believe them, you’re going to be reluctant to do the hard work necessary to build a healthy corporate culture.”
+The false hopes engendered by easy technological non-solutions are like the Sirens that tempted poor Odysseus.

+Each siren reaches out to you with her own beguiling message, an attractive fallacy that leads nowhere.

+As long as you believe them, you are going to be reluctant to do the hard work necessary to build a healthy corporate culture.

 ### 7 False Hopes of Software Development